LukaszSwolkien/JiraSprintFetcher/README.md

+Note: This is a result of trying vibe-coding with GPT-4.1.
+It took much longer than I expected—likely because my prompt-writing skills need improvement.
+For comparison, semi-traditional coding with Copilot support took me about 20 minutes, while vibe-coding took 2 hours.
+Eventually, I even used existing code to generate prompts with AI (still with limited success).
+In the end, I got it working in GPT-4.1, but not in GPT-5.

 # Jira Sprint Issue Fetcher

 **Jira Sprint Issue Fetcher** is a Python command-line tool that retrieves issues from an active Jira Cloud sprint, filtered by engineer and update status.
 It uses Jira's REST API with HTTP Basic Authentication and is configured via a YAML file.